pielstroem/Topics/README.md

 # Topics – Easy Topic Modeling in Python
-[Topics](http://dev.digital-humanities.de/ci/job/DARIAH-Topics/doclinks/1/) is a Python library for Topic Modeling.
+[Topics](http://dev.digital-humanities.de/ci/job/DARIAH-Topics/doclinks/1/) is a Python library for topic modeling.
 Furthermore, this repository provides a convenient, modular workflow that can be entirely controlled from within a well documented [Jupyter](http://jupyter.org/) notebook.
-Users not yet familiar with programming in Python can test basic Topic Modeling in a standalone [GUI demonstrator](https://dariah-de.github.io/TopicsExplorer/), which **does not require a Python interpreter or any extra installations**.
+Users not yet familiar with programming in Python can test basic topic modeling in a standalone [GUI demonstrator](https://dariah-de.github.io/TopicsExplorer/), which **does not require a Python interpreter or any extra installations**.

 At the moment, this library supports three LDA implementations:
 * [lda](http://pythonhosted.org/lda/index.html), which is lightweight and provides basic LDA.